varya/steroids/_posts/ios/2013-05-21-config-xml.markdown

 **Supported Platforms: iOS**

 Like Cordova, Steroids uses a `config.xml` file to set universal preferences for WebViews in your app, manage which Cordova plugins are loaded and set whitelisted domains for your app.
-The structure of `config.xml` is based on the [W3C Packaged Web Apps (Widgets)](http://www.w3.org/TR/widgets/) specification, although only a limited set of the available elements are used.
+The structure of `config.xml` is based on the [W3C Packaged Web Apps (Widgets)][widgets] specification, although only a limited set of the available elements are used.

 ##Configuring preferences (iOS)